CSCI-3349-S25/lab5/README.md

 # Lab 5: Vector space semantic modeling

-In this lab, you'll be building neural word embeddings using a new library, gensim.
+In this lab, you'll be building neural word embedding models using a new library, gensim.
 This lab is due Friday, February 28, 11:59pm EST.

 ### Overview
 1. Clone the lab repo down to your own machine.